isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 - Circular or shield badge
 - Scing logo icon in center
 - "Powered by Scing" text below
-- Navy or white background
+- Navy or white background with golden yellow accent

 ---